cwhitelytning/Scheduler/readme.md

 Specifies which time components will be used (hours - **%H,** minutes - **%M**, seconds - **%S**).

 * If multiple temporary components are used, they must be separated by a colon.
-* Applies only to the start time of the task.
+* Start time and duration must use the same number of components as per the format.

 ##### Start time and duration